 Balancing muscles are located directly through the bone across from each other and have opposite directions of action.
 In Western anatomy, these same muscles are called agonist and antagonist of one another.
 Because the sixteen meridian muscle groups balance as eight pairs of muscle groups, they are called Balancing Meridian Muscle Groups.
 The balancing muscles are dependent on each other to make possible maximum shortening and lengthening movements, because as one side of the body shortens the other lengthens.
 But because both the strengthening and stretching of any muscle depends on the flexibility of its balancing muscle, the balancing muscle group is always the determining factor in developing the strength and flexibility of the muscle (assuming there is no unusual damage to the muscle group you are trying to strengthen or stretch).

-The stretch length of the Gall Bladder MMG is limited by its balancing muscle group's ability to shorten (Liver).
+The stretch length of the Stomach MMG is limited by its balancing muscle group's ability to shorten (Pancreas).
 Stretching the balancing muscle group increases its ability to both shorten and lengthen.

-The target muscle group (Gall Bladder) will stretch more successfully after the balancing muscle group has been stretched.
-If you still are not making optimal flexibility gains in the Gall Bladder MMG, you will need to stretch and strengthen the superficial opposing muscle group (Sexual).
+The target muscle group (Stomach) will stretch more successfully after the balancing muscle group has been stretched.
+If you still are not making optimal flexibility gains in the Stomach MMG, you will need to stretch and strengthen the superficial opposing muscle group (Kidney).

 Opposing Muscle Group

-Stretch the superficial opposing MMG (Sexual) to troubleshoot the target muscle group (Gall Bladder).
-Stretch the true opposing MMG (Heart) to develop the high personality traits necessary for optimal Gall Bladder functioning and development.
+Stretch the superficial opposing MMG (Kidney) to troubleshoot the target muscle group (Stomach).
+Stretch the true opposing MMG (Pericardium) to develop the high personality traits necessary for optimal Stomach functioning and development.

 Completing Muscle Group

 Completing muscle groups are the 'top' for lower body muscle groups and the 'bottom' for upper body muscle groups.
-The Gall Bladder MMG traverses the lateral aspect of the legs and its completing MMG, Thymus, traverses the lateral aspect of the arms.
+The Stomach MMG traverses the anterior lateral aspect of the legs and its completing MMG, Large Intestine, traverses the anterior lateral aspect of the arms.

 Energy Flow Trellis